 - The answer-space provided in the exam paper is NOT an indication of the word-count required.
 The candidate may exceed the lines provided, or respond succinctly using fewer lines.
-For Merit / Excellence, however, the candidate needs to analyse, usually beyond a brief statement. - Each response must be marked for skills displayed, and not accuracy of content knowledge or agreement with expert interpretations of the texts. - "Techniques", as referred to in the schedule, are features and structures of language that have an impact on the ideas and purposes of the texts.
+For Merit / Excellence, however, the candidate needs to analyse, usually beyond a brief statement. - At Excellence level, the qualities of "insight" and "originality" should be judged within the context of a candidate working at Level 7 of The New Zealand Curriculum. - Each response must be marked for skills displayed, and not accuracy of content knowledge or agreement with expert interpretations of the texts. - "Techniques", as referred to in the schedule, are features and structures of language that have an impact on the ideas and purposes of the texts.